10/2018: Artificial Gravity Bed Rest Study 2019

-The German Research Foundation “DFG” granted me a 2-year research fellowship to perform musculoskeletal research in a 60-day bedrest study in cooperation with ESA and NASA.
+The German Research Foundation “DFG” granted me a 2-year research fellowship to perform musculoskeletal experiments in a 60-day bedrest study in cooperation with ESA and NASA.
+(Project description here)

 6/2018: “Medical challenges on space missions”